Career, Salary and Education Information

 The median hourly wages for receptionists in the top industries in which they work are as follows:

-Most receptionists work full time, and about 1 in 4 worked part time.
-Some receptionists, such as those who work in hospitals and nursing homes, may work evenings and weekends.
+Most receptionists work full time.
+Receptionists who work in hospitals and nursing homes may work evenings and weekends.

-Employment of receptionists is projected to grow 9 percent over the next ten years, about as fast as the average for all occupations.
+Employment of receptionists is projected to over the next ten years.

 Growing healthcare industries are projected to lead demand for receptionists, particularly in the offices of physicians, dentists, and other healthcare practitioners.

-Employment growth of receptionists in most other industries is expected to be slower as organizations continue to automate or consolidate administrative functions, such as by using computer software or websites to interact with the public or customers.
+Employment growth of receptionists in other industries is expected to be slower as organizations continue to automate or consolidate administrative functions.
+For example, many organizations use computer software, websites, mobile applications, or other technology to interact with the public or customers.